 Oyster White from Sherwin Williams is a very warm white.
 You could almost call it a very light greige.
-If you plan on having wood accents on your exterior, it would compliment that nicely.
+If you plan on having wood accents on your exterior, it would complement that nicely.

 Like Pure White, don’t let the name fool you.
 Benjamin Moore Simply White is a warm white.
 It has a slight yellow undertone, and on a side note, it was Benjamin Moore’s color of the year in 2016.

 Benjamin Moore White Dove is a very soft white with a hint of warm gray.
 It has just the right amount of “off-whiteness” if you do not want too much creaminess on the exterior of your house.
-White Dove is extremely popular and seems to be a goto paint color for a lot designers.
+White Dove is extremely popular and seems to be a go-to paint color for a lot of designers.

-If you’re looking for a paint color that is not overly warm or creamy, Sherwin Williams Snow bound is a good one.
+If you’re looking for a paint color that is not overly warm or creamy, Sherwin Williams Snowbound is a good one.
 It has just a hint of neutral gray.
-It’s probably a little warmer than Pure White, but no where near the warmth of Oyster White or Alabaster.
+It’s probably a little warmer than Pure White, but nowhere near the warmth of Oyster White or Alabaster.

-We actually used Snow bound on the exterior trim of a house we flipped a couple of years ago.
+We actually used Snowbound on the exterior trim of a house we flipped a couple of years ago.
 I remember loving how soft it looked.

-Benjamin Moore China White is another white that a touch or warm gray.
+Benjamin Moore China White is another white that has a touch of warm gray.
 I’ve heard of some people saying it looks dingy, but I think for the most part they are talking about when it is used for interior spaces.
 However, on the exterior where you don’t want a bright white, I think it looks amazing.

 Sherwin Williams White Duck